 Buddings was the first centre to use the license to offer flexible booking (as reported by the CBC at the time), and possibly the first centre to offer flexible one hour's notice childcare in North America.

-DISCLAIMER: At this time, Buddings families are not eligible for childcare subsidy or tax benefits, regardless of annual income.
-We cannot guarantee any response, or change to public policy, at this time.
-One more time: WE DO NOT QUALIFY FOR SUBSIDY...
+At this time, Buddings families are not eligible for childcare subsidy or tax benefits, regardless of annual income.
+WE DO NOT QUALIFY FOR SUBSIDY.

 But if you'd like to help us change that, fill in this form and send it in... or let us do it for you!

-If your family is eligible for subsidy or tax benefits (use the calculator to find out how much), and use the subsidy eligibility letters above.
+If your family is eligible for subsidy or tax benefits (use the calculator to find out how much), and fill in the form and send a letter.
 Let's demonstrate how many families would be affected by government attention to this issue.

-If you do send them in, please send an email to us at Buddings to let us know!
-We'd love to hear what response (if any) you receive, and at the very least, will keep a count of interested families.
+We'd love to hear what response (if any) you receive, and at the very least, we will keep a count of interested families.
 If you'd be willing to speak to media, definitely let us know.